HelloWei007/MoshCourse/README.md

 this project contain some example to how implent a simply server with node.js, this proyect contain following framework

-    express, Joi, Morgan, config, pug( templating engines also you can use mustache and EJS)
+    express, Joi, Morgan, config, pug( templating engines also you can use mustache and EJS) ,authentication, MongoDB.

 search the topic in commit history.